 Kids and dirt go hand in hand.
 What better way to incorporate a kid’s love for getting grubby than with the education of learning how plants grow.
-A hand’s on investigation of the process of plant growth is also a window of opportunity to discuss how food is grown and how it nourishes their little bodies.
+A hands-on investigation of the process of plant growth is also a window of opportunity to discuss how food is grown and how it nourishes their little bodies.
 You may be educating a future botanist or a master chef; at the very least instilling in the child the values of patience, responsibility, endeavor, and a lifelong interest in healthy eating.
 It all starts with growing houseplants with children.

 Choosing houseplants for kids to grow, versus jumping into gardening outdoors, introduces them to the basics of caring for plants and how they grow on a smaller, more manageable scale.
 Also, kids, as we all know, often have a short or wandering attention span.
 Starting kids growing plants indoors will focus their attention.

-Additionally, kid friendly houseplants can be grown year round and do not require much space, so they can be grown in an apartment, flat or loft and most are suitable for all ages.
+Additionally, kid-friendly houseplants can be grown year-round and do not require much space, so they can be grown in an apartment, flat, or loft and most are suitable for all ages.

 Indoor Plants for Children

-Spider plants are fun since they easily reproduce by removing the dangling plantlets and popping into soil.
+Spider plants are fun since they easily reproduce by removing the dangling plantlets and popping them into the soil.
 Since we are talking spiders, carnivorous plants like Venus fly traps are a huge hit when growing houseplants with children.

 Growing your own bonsai from a pip or stone saved from fruit is a fascinating adventure.
 Start a plant from fruit seeds eaten at lunch or grow a pineapple tree from the top of a pineapple.
 Always a crowd pleaser!

 Have your kids force the bulb of a hyacinth, daffodil, or tulip.
 Let them choose their own container, any narrow opening glass jar.
-Suspend the bulb over the opening and fill the jar with water to a ¼ inch below the bulb.
+Suspend the bulb over the opening and fill the jar with water to a ¼ inch (0.5 cm.) below the bulb.
 Soon, roots will begin to develop in the water, then foliage, followed by flowering.

 Kids Growing Plants Indoors